Surviving one of the biggest earthquakes recorded in history

 My colleagues and I were called in to help that night.

-What we were going through that night seemed surreal.
 Passengers deboarded the planes and only knew there had been an earthquake.
-They were asking me, "what happened?"
+They were asking me, "What happened?"

 I sat next to a woman from Sendai, the epicenter.
 She didn’t speak any English.
 She cried openly, not knowing how her family members were with no contact with them.

 Again, I felt sick and disoriented during this surreal event.
-For me, doing something, anything to help was soothing, even though it meant walking around all night just talking to the passengers and the volunteers.
+For me, doing anything to help was soothing, even though it meant walking around all night just talking to the passengers and the volunteers.I was scheduled to leave the base two days later for home and was told not to expect to get to the airport.

 I must have had a phantom guardian angel paving the way for me.

-After 30 minutes, I found myself sitting at the gate, well past security and ahead of time for the flight.
 As I sat there trying to make sense of everything that had happened in the past two days, I felt two strong aftershocks.

 I spoke to a young Japanese woman with a baby.
-She and her husband paid an exorbitant price for their airline tickets, just to leave the country.
+She and her husband paid an exorbitant price for their airline tickets just to leave the country.
 We were all freaked out.

 At this point, I did what most people do when deploying, whether service members or family members back at home.
 I shelved all my emotions.
 I went numb.
 I didn’t allow myself to feel anything.
 I was in survival mode.